flerka/personal-blog/_posts/2022-06-21-ahead-of time-compilation.md

 As we can see on my PC, Native AOT shows quicker execution time on Windows and is more than ten times smaller compared to ReadyToRun or regular self-contained assembly.

 ## Let's try Native AOT in AWS Cloud
 Now let's create a sample [AWS Lambda](https://aws.amazon.com/lambda/) with Native AOT and .NET 7.
 I made several additional Lambdas to compare billed duration with them.
 You can find them all in separate folders in my [sample GitHub repository](https://github.com/flerka/aot-samples).
 Unfortunately, AWS doesn't have a runtime for .NET 7 preview, and I will use self-contained publishing for all projects on NET 7 other than Native AOT.
-For .NET 6 applications, I will use AWS runtime.
+For .NET 6 applications, I will use AWS dotnet runtime.

 My AWS Lambda sample projects publishing strategies:
 - Native AOT .NET 7 Preview on *provided.al2* Amazon runtime